Best Light-Sensitivity Glasses: Top FL-41 Lenses Tested

 EXPERT SCORE

-Axon Optics takes a slightly different approach to the FL-41 formula, utilizing a proprietary Avulux-infused lens coating that we found highly effective for prolonged computer use.
-The Jura frame features a slightly lighter tint profile than TheraSpecs, blocking about 65% of the problematic blue-green light spectrum.
+Axon Optics takes a slightly different approach to the FL-41 formula, applying a proprietary Avulux-infused lens coating that we found highly effective for prolonged computer use.
+The Jura frame has a slightly lighter tint profile than TheraSpecs, blocking about 65% of the problematic blue-green light spectrum.
 This lighter gradient preserves significantly more color accuracy, which our remote workers and heavy digital users strongly preferred.
 The lenses also incorporate a premium anti-reflective coating that drastically cut down on screen glare during our dual-monitor testing setup, preventing the subtle squinting that leads to tension headaches.

 The Jura frames themselves are constructed from high-quality acetate, giving them a much sturdier, premium feel compared to injection-molded plastics.
 However, they are slightly heavier, which might bother highly sensitive users after eight hours of wear.
 They lack side shields, so peripheral light remains an issue.
 Choose these if your photophobia is strictly screen-induced rather than triggered by overhead lighting.